 Causes of Defective Defibrillators

 Defective medical products arise as a result of manufacturing defects, defective components or materials which are used during the manufacturing stages of defibrillator production.
-A common cause of this is poor workmanship or using cheaply produced materials which may not be of a high quality.
+A common cause of this is poor workmanship or using poor quality materials.
 In these cases, the producer of the product is seen as liable for failing to ensure that they use materials which are safe for medical treatment.
 Medical device product liability is something that the manufacturer should take responsibility for so as to ensure that injuries will not be sustained as a result of using their products.

 Even if the defibrillator is correctly manufactured, flaws in design can create problems when the product is used.
 A design defect is an issue with the overall design of the product which can make them unsafe and dangerous to use.
 This could result in the defibrillator being unsafe for intended use.
 If a manufacturer was aware of a design flaw prior to production and did not take reasonable steps to fix the issue then it is very likely that they will be seen as liable for any injuries which are sustained as a result of this.

 This defect is commonly associated with failing to make people aware of any known hazards or dangers which are associated with the product.
 All retailers and manufacturers have a duty of care to ensure that all consumers are notified of any risks associated with a particular product.
 As defibrillators are generally not purchased by members of the public it is important that this information is passed onto them through the medical practitioner who is treating them.